 In-ground hot tubs can be designed in different shapes and sizes, and are often attached to a pool or part of a pool setup.
 In-ground hot tubs can also be worked into a yard or landscape.
 Equipment is not built-in and is usually in a separate location and can be bulky and noisy.

-Portable hot tubs offer many more jets and configurations, and the jets are differently sized depending on location and hydro-massage options, and adjustable.
+Portable hot tubs offer many more hot tub jets and configurations, and the jets are differently sized depending on location and hydro-massage options, and adjustable.
 Portable hot tubs offer multiple types of ergonomic seating options, as well as varied seating sizes to fit bodies of all sizes and types.

 In-ground jets are usually one size with bench seating that is not as conducive to hydro-massage.
 Sometimes, it can be a challenge to align your body to a jet to hit just that right spot on your back, and forget about a neck massage –that requires submerging your head below the waterline!

-Portable hot tub filters and water care options are very advanced making water care easy, and owners can often care for their own tubs.
+Portable hot tub filters and water care options are very advanced making hot tub water care easy, and owners can often care for their own tubs.
 Portable hot tubs are energy efficient and designed to run all the time.
 So, there’s no heat up period.
-They work with covers and cover lifters so can maintain temperatures and stay cleaner.
+They work with covers and cover lifters so they can maintain temperatures and stay cleaner.

 Many portable hot tubs are made of acrylic, which is easier to clean and not as abrasive as materials used in in-ground hot tubs like concrete, textured surfaces, tile, and fiberglass.
 In-ground hot tub surfaces can also be rough on the skin and on swimsuits.